Energy demand: Three drivers

 Almost half of the world’s energy use is dedicated to industrial activity

 As the global middle class continues to grow, demand for durable products, appliances and consumable goods will increase.
-Without exception, industrial activities are required to manufacture these products and their components.
-Industrial activities, such as textile manufacture, car assembly or creation of construction materials, take place in almost all regions, and for all this activity energy is required.
+Making these products and their components will take more industrial activity and more energy.

 Industrial growth takes energy.
 It also takes innovation.
-This Outlook anticipates technology advances, as well as the increasing shift toward cleaner sources of energy such as electricity and natural gas.
-The industry of the future will be more energy efficient and less carbon intensive than it is today.
+This Outlook anticipates technology advances, as well as the increasing shift toward cleaner forms of energy such as electricity and natural gas.
+The industry of the future will do more with less energy and emissions than it does today.

 - The industrial sector provides more than a billion jobs for people who work to feed, clothe, shelter and improve the lives of people around the world.